flaxmans/CompBio_on_git/Labs/Lab03/Lab3newlines.md

 Let’s start with accessing one whole row or column

-(16) Access the third row of the matrix produced from step #10
+(16) Access the third row of the matrix produced from step #10.
+(Note: By "access", I mean write a line of code in your script that, when evaluated, causes the specified data to simply be printed out in RStudio's console.)

 (17) Access the fourth column from a data frame produced from step #12